ThoughtWorksInc/DeepLearning.scala/README.md

 Run it and you will see the output:

-    Before evaluation of the immutable future `sleep10seconds` I have sleeped 0 times
+    Before evaluation of the immutable future `sleep10seconds`.
+    I have sleeped 0 times.
-    I have sleeped 1 times
+    I have sleeped 1 times.
-    I have sleeped 2 times
+    I have sleeped 2 times.
-    I have sleeped 3 times
+    I have sleeped 3 times.
-    I have sleeped 4 times
+    I have sleeped 4 times.
-    I have sleeped 5 times
+    I have sleeped 5 times.
-    I have sleeped 6 times
+    I have sleeped 6 times.
-    I have sleeped 7 times
+    I have sleeped 7 times.
-    I have sleeped 8 times
+    I have sleeped 8 times.
-    I have sleeped 9 times
+    I have sleeped 9 times.
-    After evaluation of the immutable future `sleep10seconds` I sleeped 10 times in total.
+    After evaluation of the immutable future `sleep10seconds`.
+    I sleeped 10 times in total.

 ## Further Information